Haivision/srt-rfc/draft-sharabayko-mops-srt-00.md

 Jean Dube, Mikolaj Malecki, Steve Matthews, Maria Sharabayko, Maxim Sharabayko, Adam Yellen.

-The contributors to this specification at South Korea Telekom are Jeongseok Kim and Joonwoong Kim.
+The contributors to this specification at SK Telecom are Jeongseok Kim and Joonwoong Kim.

 We can't list all the contributors to the open-sourced implementation of SRT on GitHub.